 Tapping into this ecosystem will be vital for any company hoping to stay competitive in the economy of tomorrow.
 The number of freelancers, or “contingent” workers, is growing fast, and many organizations are molding their business models to better take advantage of this paradigm shift.
 Furthermore, the emergence of telecommuting - which has grown by 115% in the past decade - means you’re no longer limited to the talent pool within your city or state.

 Yet while modern workers open new doors for businesses, they also present new challenges to employers trying to onboard and train them.
 Many companies, especially those in the on-demand sector, need to train a workforce that is distributed, flexible, scalable, and capable of providing excellent customer experience without any supervision.
-Fortunately, mobile learning allows for exactly that.
+Fortunately, mobile training and onboarding allows for exactly that.

 Sourcing and hiring new talent costs time and money, and every time you turnover an employee you’ll need to pay to replace them.
 A 2016 report by the Society for Human Resource Management puts the average cost-per-hire at over $4,000, and estimates that the average time to fill a position is 42 days.